Training with CHAT

 2nd complimentary placements can be up to a full term, by negotiation, and facilitated through a reciprocal agreement between schools.
 Placements are organised by the Professional Tutor in a reciprocal arrangement between two schools.

-Attendance at a 3 day residential at Warwick in the October half term..
-Monday 22nd to Wednesday 24th October 2018.
+Attendance at a 3 day residential at Warwick in the October half term...
 NB This is a mandatory course requirement.